 The SRAM Automatix two-speed gear hub

-The SRAM Automatix internal gear hub with centrifugal clutch automatic shifting was produced from 2011 to 2017 as the spiritual and also technical successor to the seventies and eighties' Sachs Torpedo Automatic model A2110.
+The SRAM Automatix internal gear hub with centrifugal clutch automatic shifting was produced from 2011 to 2017 as the spiritual/technical successor to the seventies and eighties' Sachs Torpedo Automatic model A2110.

 SRAM Automatix with coaster brake